realrubberduckdev/dp-blog/src/content/tf-installing-provider-error.md

 draft: false
 ---
 # Introduction
 Recently many teams I have been working with have been hitting this `error installing provider` issue with Terraform.
-We have noticed that it is only happening with Terraform 0.11 (could be happening with other version, we just haven't noticed it yet).
+We have noticed that it is only happening with Terraform 0.11 (could be happening with other versions, we just haven't noticed it yet).

 The error message is in lines of